TESOBE/OBP-Bank-Node/NEXT_STEPS.md

 #   "blockchain": "mock" | "cardano", "timestamp": "..." }
 ```

-The REST handlers are stubs — `POST /transaction-requests` returns a `202` with
+The outbound path is live: `POST /transaction-requests` validates the request,
+persists it to the durable SQLite outbox, and returns a `202` with a minted
-a minted `transaction_request_id` but does not yet persist or forward anything.
+`transaction_request_id` *before* any external call.
+The background dispatcher
+then submits to OBP-API and writes the Cardano Promise commitment.
+The inbound
+Interface C consumer is built but off by default (`rabbitmq.enabled=false`);
+enable it to receive credit notifications, capture the salt as evidence, and
+deliver credits to the CBS.

 ## Memory / Claude session